Clean-Hands/p2p_client/doc/testing.md

   - cargo run <Bob's IP address> -p <path to save file>
 - On peer 2 (Bob) acting as sender:
   - cargo run <Alice's IP address> -f <file to send>

+## Un-implemented tests we should eventually implement
+- Docker compose script that can automatically spin up peers, send files, and test that sending/receiving was successful.
+(Basically, run the above manual Docker tests automatically.)